ethereum/go-ethereum/docs/fundamentals/security.md

 ## API security {#api-security}

-Geh has a number of API endpoints; the legacy json-rpc, the new trusted "beacon" json-rpc API, as well as graphql endpoint.
+Geth has a number of API endpoints; the legacy json-rpc, the new trusted "beacon" json-rpc API, as well as graphql endpoint.
 Neither of these endpoints are designed to withstand attacks by hostile clients, nor handle huge amounts of clients/traffic.

 Exposing API endpoints towards "the internet", or any untrusted/hostile network,